 The Southern DHB Radiology Service delivers to a population of approximately 310,000 people over the Otago and Southland regions through two main centres based in Dunedin and Invercargill.
 Dunedin Hospital is a tertiary level hospital with 350 beds and provides all major specialties, as well as presenting opportunities for research and teaching through its close affiliation with the Otago Medical School,

-The two main hospitals in the region are located in Invercargill and Dunedin cities and both are affiliated with the University of Otago Medical School and have opportunities for teaching and research.
-Southland Hospital was rebuilt in 2004 and is a modern 160 bed secondary care facility that prides itself on having excellent facilities and equipment.
-We offer a full range of imaging modalities based on a digital RIS / PACS system.
+The two main hospitals in the region are located in Dunedin and Invercargill cities and both are affiliated with the University of Otago Medical School and have opportunities for teaching and research.
+Dunedin Hospital is a tertiary level hospital with 350 beds and provides all major specialties.
+Rebuilt in 2004 Invercargill hospital is a modern 160 bed secondary care facility that prides itself on having excellent facilities and equipment.
+Both hospitals offer a full range of imaging modalities based on a digital RIS / PACS system.

 As an outstanding team player, you'll have the energy to make a positive difference with both patients and colleagues alike.
+You’ll also be enthusiastic about teaching and passing on their knowledge to junior members of staff.
 In addition to enjoying a challenging and varied workload, you can look forward to a competitive pay rate and a culture where staff are included, valued and respected for their expertise.

 You must have FRANZCR qualified (or equivalent) and hold, or be eligible for, vocational registration with Medical Council of NZ.
 Candidates from outside of NZ are encouraged to apply and our experienced Recruitment Advisors are happy to answer your questions about coming to live and work with Southern DHB.